notblackout/kf2-controlled-difficulty/dynamic_settings.md

 Parameters *A*, *B*, *X*, *Y*, and *Z* may assume any floating point number value.
 Floats should be written using only numerals, up to one decimal point, and up to one leading minus sign.
-Do not use exponent notation or append an "f".
+Do not use exponent notation and do not append an "f" or "F".

 The parts written in square brackets are optional.
-The "P" and "W" characters are shorthands for player and wave, signifying what the preceding part of the specifier scales.
-The position of these characters cannot be swapped.
+The "P" and "W" characters are shorthands for player and wave, signifying what the immediately preceding part of the specifier scales.
+The position of these "P" and "W" characters cannot be swapped.
 The letter P must always come first (or be omitted, in which case it is assumed) and the letter W must always come second (or be omitted, in which case it is assumed).

 This syntax resolves to the following internal result:

 ```
-   Min( Lerp(A, B, PlayerAlpha) * Lerp(X, Y, WaveAlpha), Z )
+   FMin( Lerp(A, B, PlayerAlpha) * Lerp(X, Y, WaveAlpha), Z )
 ```

 `Lerp` is Unreal's builtin linear interpolation function.
 Its return value varies linearly from the